 - “luxury Lake George hotel”

 These are just a few related keyphrases/keywords you could add to your blog post.
-Using Yoast SEO, related keyphrases are scored a little different to help you earn that “green” light for each.
-Keep in mind that the more related keyphrases you add the more difficult it will be to achieve “all greens.”
+For instance, using Yoast SEO, related keyphrases are scored a little different to help you earn that “green” light for each.
+Therefore, keep in mind that the more related keyphrases you add the more difficult it will be to achieve “all greens.”

 - Less competition to show up in the top few search results